Chart Color Schemes

 Cultural Diversity

-Noosaville's population showed higher-than-average cultural diversity, with 6.9% speaking a language other than English at home and 29.6% born overseas.
-Christianity was the prevalent religion in Noosaville, comprising 51.5%.
-Judaism, at 0.3%, was similarly represented to Rest of Qld.
+Noosaville's cultural diversity was found to be above average, with 6.9% of its population speaking a language other than English at home and 29.6% born overseas.
+Christianity was the main religion in Noosaville, accounting for 51.5% of people.
+However, Judaism was notably overrepresented, comprising 0.3% of the population compared to 0.3% across Rest of Qld.

 Frequently Asked Questions - Diversity